 For tips on exercise on the road, read our blog post How Truck Drivers Stay Fit On The Road.

 One aspect of the trucker lifestyle not well known outside the industry is driver perks.
-Most new truck drivers surprised to discover how many trucker loyalty programs exist.
+Most new truck drivers are surprised to discover how many trucker loyalty programs exist.
 National truck stop chains like AMBEST, Love’s, Pilot, and Petro and TA (TravelCenters of America) offer reward programs designed exclusively for truck drivers.
-Like loyalty programs in other industries, (typically) points accumulate, allowing truckers to use for items in travel stores, full-serve restaurants, truck services shops, parking, and showers.
+Like loyalty programs in other industries, (typically) points accumulate, allowing truckers to use them for items in travel stores, full-serve restaurants, truck services shops, parking, and showers.
 Experienced truck drivers take advantage of truck loyalty programs and redeem points as it fits into a healthy lifestyle on the road.

 Most carriers today have pet policies to enjoy life on the open roads with a best friend.
 Taking care of pets can have therapeutic value for truck drivers.
-Long-distance runs with a pet aboard relieve stress and increases physical activity during rest stops.
+Long-distance runs with a pet aboard can relieve stress and increase physical activity during rest stops.
 Pets provide companionship on the road and allow truckers to stay connected to life off the road.
 Many truckers find pets to be an easy conversation starter during downtime and when interacting with the public.

 For tips on truckers with pets, read our blog post Top 10 Benefits of Truck Driving with Pets.